 If you’ve been in the online space either as a consumer, contributor or a publisher, you’ve certainly come across the names Paypal and Payoneer.
 Both these platforms enable you to send, receive, withdraw and pay for products and services online.
 Both platforms integrate with banks, and both individual users and companies are able to open and operate Payoneer or Paypal accounts.

-The challenges comes in when you need to use services of either Paypal or Payoneer as each platform has specific geo targeted restrictions, user policy and terms.
+A challenge sets in when you need to use services of either Paypal or Payoneer as each platform has specific geo-targeted restrictions, user policy and terms.
 For some East Africans, Paypal doesn’t permit receiving payments and whereas Payoneer allows this, it is limited on where you can actually use your Payoneer funds.
-Nonetheless, both platforms have enabled East Africans send, pay and to a certain extend, a number receives payments.
+Nonetheless, both platforms have enabled East Africans send, pay and to a certain extent, a number receives payments.
 And here is where this article comes into handy.

 I will share with you some 5 amazing and perfectly working ways on how you can withdraw your Paypal and Payoneer funds into your mobile money wallet.
 Be it MTN, Airtel and Mpesa.

-But before, i highly suggest that you read my first article how to receive and withdraw online payments in Uganda which highlighted other of ways you can also send and receive online payments not specifically to mobile money.
+But before, i highly suggest that you read my first article about how to receive and withdraw online payments in Uganda in which I highlighted other ways you can also send and receive online payments not specifically to mobile money.

 So, let’s dive straight in….

 List Of Contents

 #1 .ePay Swift Kenya

 If you’re a Kenyan Paypal or Payoneer user, you have probably come across ePay swift.
 They have been in business for a while.

 Based in Mombasa, they’ve served a number of clients across Kenya and clients receive funds from their Paypal or Payoneer wallets into their Mpesa accounts countrywide.